alerts-ua/alerts-in-ua-py/README.md

 # Usage

-⚠️ Before you can use this library, you need to obtain an API token by contacting api@alerts.in.ua.
+⚠️ Before you can use this library, you need to obtain an API token by submitting an [API request form](https://alerts.in.ua/api-request).

 Here's an basic example of how to use the library to get a list of active alerts: